mikaelbr/writings/js-syntax-series/function-arguments.md

 arguments and parameter destructuring.
 Everything you need to know about function arguments and then some.

-See the previous blogpost in the "in Detail" series:
+See the previous post in the "in Detail" series:
 [Variable Declarations in Detail](https://medium.com/@mikaelbrevik/variable-declarations-in-detail-29407b4e4802)

 ## Argument or Parameter?